wajidbaba/global.hackathon/Teams/NoPilotsNoDemos/About.md

-About No Pilots No Demos
+About No Pilots, No Demos
 ===========================

 | aphelionz (Mark) | skybondsor (Jordyn) |